System-Integration-2020/SI/ReadingTask2_SOA/README.md

 **SaaS** is services on the cloud that you can rent or buy access to.

-**SOA** is a style of integration you can follow when you want to combine services into one architecture.
+**SOA** is a style of integration you can follow when you want to combine services into one composite application or system.